Polifemo (opera): Act 3

 Ulisse and Calipso prepare to meet Polifemo.
-Ulisse wonders why does she help him.
-Calipso explains that his previous heroic actions has moved her to help him.
+Ulisse wonders why she is helping him.
+Calipso explains that his previous heroic actions have moved her to help him.
 She becomes invisible as Polifemo enters, exultant over having exacted revenge.
 Ulisse offers him some wine from Mount Etna (D'un disprezzato amor).
 Polifemo drinks and falls asleep.
 Ulisse takes a burning brand and sticks it in Polifemo's eye and exults in having overcome him (Quel vasto, quel fiero).
 Calipso rejoices in seeing Ulisse beat Polifemo.